-Root suckers and rhizomes are used as propagating material.
+Root suckers and rhizomes are used as propagating materials.
 Use 15 – 18 cm root suckers or rhizomes bits.
 Place the two-third portion inside the soil.
-Around 15, 000 cuttings are required to plant aloe vera in one hectare of land.
+Around 15 000 cuttings are required to plant aloe vera in one hectare of land.

 A spacing of 60 × 60 cm between row to row and plant to plant is followed.

 The application of organic manures will increase the yield.
-So, apply 8 – 10 tonnes of farmyard manure per hectare land.
-During last plowing add 35-kilo grams of nitrogen, 70 kilograms of P2O5, and 70 kilograms of K2O per hectare.
-Apply 35 – 40 kilograms of nitrogen as top dressing.
+So, apply 8 – 10 tonnes of farmyard manure per hectare of land.
+During the last plowing, add 35-kilo grams of nitrogen, 70 kilograms of P2O5, and 70 kilograms of K2O per hectare.
+Apply 35 – 40 kilograms of nitrogen as a top dressing.
 Neem cake application at a rate of 300 – 400-kilo grams per hectare will reduce the termite problem.
 However, these fertilizer doses will increase or decrease depending upon the soil fertility.

 As aloe vera can tolerate drought conditions, its water requirement is less compared to the other crops.
 Irrigate the crop immediately after planting.
 Maintain optimum soil moisture in the field until plants get established.
 Aloe vera requires around 4 – 6 irrigations per year.
 Even it is tolerant of drought highly sensitive to water stagnation.
 So, care should be taken to ensure proper drainage in the field.
 During the summer season, irrigate the crop at every 20 days intervals.

 Keep the crop free from weeds as weeds interfere with intercultural operations and reduce the yield.
 Practice light cultivation.
 The first weed removal can be done after 30 to 40 days after planting.
-In aloe vera, around 4 – 5 weedings along with one hoeing per year is required to reduce damages caused by weeds.
+In aloe vera, around 4 – 5 weedings along with one hoeing per year are required to reduce damages caused by weeds.